 Source: Adapted from Martha Stewart

-I did not process this fruit butter so you must keep this stored in the refrigerator.
+I did not process (as in hot water bath canning) this fruit butter so you must keep this stored in the refrigerator.